 Dodd-Frank was enacted to protect investors from another financial crisis.
-Here’s what members of Congress are looking to alter:
+Here’s what the new law alters:

 ‘Too big to fail’

-As the law currently stands, banks with assets in excess of $50 billion are deemed as being potentially “too big to fail,” and are therefore subject to a host of rigorous testing and regulation.
-That includes annual stress tests.
+Under the prior law, banks with assets in excess of $50 billion are deemed as being potentially “too big to fail,” and were therefore subject to a host of rigorous testing and regulation.
+That included annual stress tests.

-The Senate bill seeks to raise the “too big to fail” threshold to $250 billion, which means institutions such as American Express and Barclays could be exempt from the regulation.
+The new law raises the “too big to fail” threshold to $250 billion, which means institutions such as American Express and Barclays could be exempt from the regulation.

-Federal Reserve Chair Jerome Powell said during congressional testimony last month that he did not believe any banks were still too big to fail.
+Federal Reserve Chair Jerome Powell said during congressional testimony in February that he did not believe any banks were still too big to fail.

-The Senate bill also aims to eliminate Volcker Rule requirements on banks with assets under $10 billion.
+The law also eliminates Volcker Rule requirements on banks with assets under $10 billion.
 The Volcker Rule prohibits banks from making risky investments with their own money.